Ahmed Zaki (actor): Early life and education

-Highlights
+Career highlights

 Many of his films were written by screenwriter Wahid Hamed and had a strong political message that exposed governmental and police corruption.
-He also starred in the famous 1980s television comedy musical series Howa we heya with actress Soad Hosny.
-Zaki also starred in a series of successful action movies during the mid-and late-1990s.
+This gave Zaki the image of an "underdog hero of the people" among Egyptian audiences, particularly among the country's youth.
+He also starred in the famous 1985 television comedy musical series Howa wa Heya with actress Soad Hosny.
+While not generally an "action star", Zaki played the lead in a number of successful action movies during the mid-and late-1990s, which added to his "hero of the people" status among audiences.

 Two of his greatest successes were playing Egypt's presidents in two popular movies that became landmarks of Arabic cinema.
-He played presidents Gamal Abdel Nasser in Nasser 56, a movie that centered on the fateful summer of 1956 when then-President Nasser nationalizing the Suez Canal, and Anwar Sadat in the movie The Days of Sadat (2001) with director Mohamed Khan which he also produced.
+He played presidents Gamal Abdel Nasser in Nasser 56 (1996), a movie that centered on the fateful summer of 1956 when then-President Nasser nationalizing the Suez Canal, and Anwar Sadat in the movie The Days of Sadat (2001) with director Mohamed Khan which he also produced.
 The movie depicted 40 years of the late president's life.
-He also had plans to play president Hosni Mubarak in a third movie.
-In 1980s, Zaki had the chance to act alongside Salah Zulfikar who was nicknamed Al-Abqary ("The Genius" – a reference to his popularity among Egyptians for combining success in both acting and film production), the two starred together in two movies.
-He was also known for portraying prominent characters in Egyptian history like Taha Hussein.
+He also had plans to play President Hosni Mubarak in a third movie.
+In the 1980s, Zaki acted alongside leading actors from previous generations such as Salah Zulfikar and Ahmed Mazhar.
+He was also known for portraying prominent figures in Egyptian history like Taha Hussein.

-Zaki was seen as an icon and spokesperson for the average Egyptian youth; he was also considered the heir to Farid Shawki who was nicknamed Malek El Terso ("The King of the Third Class" – a reference to his popularity among the poor, who bought third-class seats in movie theatres) in an Egyptian magazine.
-The two starred together in two movies several years earlier.
+Zaki was seen as an icon and spokesperson for the average Egyptian youth; some considered him a successor to Farid Shawki as film hero for the working class, the two starred together in two movies several years earlier.
 He was a known heavy smoker.
-Zaki had been in intensive care at Dar Al Fouad Hospital in Sixth of October City, just outside Cairo, and died of lung cancer complications, after president Hosni Mubarak offered to send him to France for medical treatment at the government's expense and granted him the Merit of Arts award for his work in over 50 movies.
+Zaki had been in intensive care at Dar Al Fouad Hospital in Sixth of October City, just outside Cairo, and died of lung cancer complications, after president Hosni Mubarak offered to send him to France for medical treatment at the government's expense and granted him the Order of Merit for his work in over 50 movies.

 A book about Zaki has been released under the title of Ahmad Zaki wa Symphoniet Ibda (Ahmad Zaki: A Symphonic Innovation Masterpiece).
-The book features details of his acting career and includes a compilation of articles by different critics, including Tareq Al Shinawi, Mohammad Al Shafe’ee and Waleed Saif.
+The book features details of his acting career and includes a compilation of articles by different critics, including Tarek El Shennawi, Mohammad Al Shafe’ee, and Waleed Saif.

-Tribute
+Legacy

 On November 18, 2020, Google celebrated his 71st birthday with a Google Doodle, which included boxing gloves to refer to Al Nimr Al Aswad (The Black Tiger), a crab for Kaboria (The Crab), a camera for Edhak El-Sora Tetlaa’ Helwa (Smile, the Picture Will Come Out Fine), and the animals from Arba’a Fi Muhimma Rasmiya (Four on an Official Mission).